 Most Keurig brewers have a charcoal water filter.
 The filter helps remove mineral deposits and other impurities from the water used to brew your K-cups.
 You should replace the filter every 2 months or every after using 60 full water tanks.
 Try to keep track of how many times the reservoir is empty.
 Learn how to replace a Keurig water filter.

 When you brew a K-cup, there are needles inside your coffee maker that make holes at the top and bottom of the pod.
 This allows hot water to pass through the capsule and make its way to your cup.
 The ground coffee in the pods can get stuck around the needle.
 If left there, they will turn dry and hard.
 This is more likely to happen if you don’t discard your pods soon after brewing.
 Eventually you may end up with Keurig coffee grounds in your cup.
+This may also make it harder for your Keurig’s needles to puncture the K-Cup pods.
 If you have a 2.0 model, you may also get a water under pressure error that will prevent you from using the brewer.
 Check out my related post to learn how to clean the Keurig needles.

 The water used to brew your K-cups has minerals that cause limescale to build up inside your coffee maker.
 These are not toxic, but they can affect your Keurig’s water flow as well as the taste and temperature of your coffee.
 Regularly descaling your brewer will keep it in top shape.
 You should do this every 3 to 6 months, even if you are using filtered water.
 Some models will have a descale alert that will light up when the coffee maker senses blockages.
 See my related post on how to descale a Keurig.

 If there is ever going to be a time when you won’t be using your Keurig for a while, say a week or two or longer, you should try to empty the internal water tank.
 This will prevent mold or limescale from building up inside while the brewer is not being used.
 If you are leaving it in a cold climate, it will also keep it from freezing.